 Sandia's review of the data shows that module S15WhtB4 had discrepancies in power output from the other three bifacial modules at the same orientation, an effect that appears to have occurred mostly in the July and August measurements (Figure 11).
 We believe the power discrepancies were caused by problems with the monitoring system because the current measured from module S15WhtB4 was much lower than other modules and occasionally negative during these errant periods, whereas voltages were consistent with other modules.
 We therefore attribute these power excursions to measurement errors rather than being indicative of actual module performance.
-We have recently replaced the analog to digital converter on this monitoring system and are investigating the root cause of the deviation.
+We replaced the analog to digital converter on this monitoring system and this appeared to solve the problem.